hashcrackq/Crackq/README.md

 Login to your account (http://hashcrack.org/login) to get the API key.

-Currently, the two supported formats are md5, ntlm and WPA/WPA2.
+Currently, the following algorithms are supported:

+* MD5
+* NTLM
+* WPA/WPA2

 WPA/WPA2
 --------